A comparison among a fuzzy algorithm for image rescaling with other methods of digital image processing: Other methods

-For the sake of completeness, we recall that the well-known $sinc$-function is that defined as $\sin (\pi x)/\pi x$, if $x \neq 0$, and $1$ if $x=0$, see e.g., \cite{KS1,KS2}.
-As in case of the central B-splines, bivariate Jackson type kernels of order $N$ are defined by: \be {\mathcal J}^2_N(\xx)\ :=\ \prod^2_{i=1}J_N(x_i), 1cm \xx=(x_1,x_2) \in \R^2. \ee In particular, Jackson type kernels revealed to be very useful, e.g., for applications to the biomedical field, \cite{Poland1}.
-For the numerical tests given in this paper, we will consider the bivariate Jackson-type kernel with $N=12$ and $\alpha=1$.
+For the sake of completeness, we recall that the well-known $sinc$-function is defined as $\sin (\pi x)/\pi x$, if $x \neq 0$, and $1$ if $x=0$; see e.g., \cite{KS1,KS2}.
+As in the case of the central B-splines, the bivariate Jackson type kernels of order $N$ are defined by:

+In particular, Jackson type kernels have been revealed to be very useful, e.g., for applications in the biomedical field, \cite{Poland1}.
+For the numerical tests given in this paper, we consider the bivariate Jackson-type kernel with $N$ varying from 2 to 12.
 This choice will be motivated later.
-For several examples of kernels, see, e.g., \cite{NAT1,CPV1,CPV3,CNV2}, while for more details about the SK operators and the corresponding SK algorithm, see e.g., \cite{CLCOGUVI1}, where also a pseudo-code is available.
+For several examples of kernels, see, e.g., \cite{NAT1,CPV1,CPV3,CNV2}; for more details about the SK operators and the corresponding SK algorithm, see e.g., \cite{CLCOGUVI1}, where a pseudo-code is also available.
 For some applications of the SK algorithm to real world problems involving images, see, e.g., \cite{CSV3,Poland1}.